-A. the willingness and ability of consumers to pay the prices.B. whoever needs the goods and services the most.
+- A. the willingness and ability of consumers to pay the prices. - A. use writingness and admity to consumers to pay use prices.
+B. whoever needs the goods and services the most.
 C. whoever has the closest connection to firms and the government.
 D. a random factor that is almost impossible to predict.